Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ```
 where the function cartesian product admits an input list L, where the cartesian product $\set{0, 1, 2,...,n}\times \cdots \times \set{0, 1, 2,...,n}$ is storaged.
 ### 4.3 Discrimination ordered pairs.
 It is necessary to identify two key aspects related to the cartesian product, and with the Diophantine Equations described in Section 4.1.
-First, the number of products is related to the extension of the vector $\vec{x}$, which translated to our problem, is equal to the $n$ number of sum given in
+First, the number of products is related to the extension of the vector $\vec{x}$, which translated to our problem, is equal to the $n$ number of sum given in Eq.
+(34).
+Now we are interested in the sum of each of the vectors of the cartesian product, and particularly that such sum be equal to a value $m$.
+Therefore, it is possible